Polkadot-Blockchain-Academy/pba-content/syllabus/6-FRAME/6.2-Dispatchables/Dispatchables_slides.md

 	No,
 }

-pub trait PaysFee<T> {
+// third trait that needs to be implemented. pub trait PaysFee<T> {
 	fn pays_fee(&self, _target: T) -> Pays;
 }
 ```

 ---v

+### Dispatchables: Weight

 But we have some auto-implementations: